EDS 296: Part 4.1

 There are also a couple ways to apply your finished theme to your app, but we’ll use the method of generating a .css file, then calling that file in our app.

-Creating a fresh theme for two-file-app
+Creating a {fresh} theme for two-file-app

 In this example, we update the colors of our app’s body, navbar, and tabPanels using the appropriate {fresh} variables for shiny apps.
-We specify a file path, two-file-app/www (you’ll need to create the www/ directory, since we don’t have one yet), where our stylesheet (e.g. shiny-fresh-theme.css, as shown here) file will be saved to.
+We specify a file path, two-file-app/www (you’ll need to create the www/ directory, since we don’t have one yet), where our stylesheet (e.g. app-fresh-theme.css, as shown here) file will be saved to.
 Of course, these color combos are not recommended, but chosen purely for demonstration purposes .

 # load library ----